metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 #### On failure to receive a valid secret share

-If notified by a participant that a received secret share is not valid, or that one was not received within the expected timeframe, the orchestrator MUST either take measures to either provide a valid secret share, or to declare the generation invalid.
+If notified by a participant that a received secret share is not valid, or that one was not received within the expected timeframe, the orchestrator MUST either take measures to either provide a valid secret share (e.g., via challenge mechanisms requiring the sender to provide verifiable proof, or through resharing protocols), or to declare the generation invalid.
 In both cases, it MAY try to determine the faulty participant and to construct a proof for its fault.

 ### Generating the distributed key share and threshold public key